DigitalMediaLab-AT/digitalmedialab.at/README.md

 # Acknowledgements

-This website is based on the pie-lab website designed, developed and maintained by Thomas Heller and Wolfgang Hochleitner among others.
+This website is based on the pie-lab website designed, developed and maintained by Thomas Heller and Wolfgang Hochleitner, among others.
 Thanks to them for the great work and the permission to use their code as a starting point for this website!